archlab-sciencetokyo/RVComp-doc/src/intro/serial.md

 - The bitstream was not loaded onto the FPGA.
 - Serial port settings (port, encoding, baud rate, etc.) are incorrect.
 - Bad physical connection.
 Please try reseating or replacing the cable, or using another USB port.
-- The bitstream was generated without rebuilding the boot ROM image.
+- The bitstream was generated without rebuilding the bootrom image.
 Please run `make bootrom` first to create `bootrom.128.hex`, then regenerate the bitstream.
 - Communication still fails even though settings look correct:
   - Very high baud rates can fail due to device or terminal limitations.
   - RVComp matches the baud rate by waiting `floor(Clock Frequency (Hz) / Baudrate (bps))` cycles.
 If the truncation error is large, communication can fail.
 Please adjust the clock frequency or baud rate to reduce the error.